Bylaws of the National Association of Credit Management Adopted December 15, 2008

 In order to qualify and stand as a nominee for election by the members, a Director candidate must be an Affiliated Primary or Affiliated Associate member of NACM in accordance with Article IV, Section 4 of these Bylaws and have served on or be currently serving on an NACM Affiliate's Board of Directors and have completed one (1) full year of Affiliate Board service.
 In order to qualify and stand for election as a Director from a specific region, the candidate must be a member of an Affiliate in that region and reside in that region.

-The Officers of NACM are the Chairman of the Board, the Chairman-Elect, the Immediate Past Chairman, the President, the Treasurer, the Secretary and Vice Presidents.
+The Officers of NACM are the Chair of the Board, the Chair-Elect, the Immediate Past Chair, the President, the Treasurer, the Secretary and Vice Presidents.
 The President, Treasurer, Secretary, and Vice Presidents are employees of NACM.

 8.2.
 Elected Officers.

-The elected Officers of NACM, all of whom serve with the right to vote, are the Chairman of the Board, the Chairman-Elect and the Immediate Past Chairman.
+The elected Officers of NACM, all of whom serve with the right to vote, are the Chair of the Board, the Chair-Elect and the Immediate Past Chair.

 8.3.
 Officer Qualifications.